DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 Before you start, make sure that you fulfill all [prerequisites](/tutorial/Prerequsites).

-If you already used the device before make sure to [reset the device](/reference/reset-device) and [remove any MQTT templates](/reference/mqtt-template#remove-mqtt-template) from the list.
+If you already used the device before, make sure to [reset the device](/reference/reset-device) and [remove any MQTT templates](/reference/mqtt-template#remove-mqtt-template) from the list.

 In the following steps the device configuration is applied to KEYNOA and not to the device.
 Hence, the **device is powered off** until KEYNOA is ready.